shuhaib-s/Gostream/README.md

 - Wait 10-15 seconds
 - Stream preview appears

-### 5. Add Destinations
+### 5. Add Multiple Destinations
-- Click "+ Add Destination"
+- Click "+ Add Destination" multiple times
-- Select platform (YouTube, Twitch, Facebook, Custom)
+- Select platform (YouTube, Twitch, Facebook, LinkedIn, TikTok, Instagram, etc.)
-- Enter RTMP URL and Stream Key
+- Enter RTMP URL and Stream Key for each destination
+- **Stream to multiple accounts of the same platform simultaneously**
+  - Multiple YouTube channels
+  - Multiple Facebook pages/groups
+  - Multiple Twitch accounts
+- Save all destinations

+### 6. Multi-Stream Control
+- **"Start All Streams"** button to broadcast to all destinations at once
+- **Individual controls** to start/stop specific destinations
-- Save destination
+- **Real-time status** for each destination
+- **Stream preview** to monitor your broadcast

 ---